lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 which provides claims about the used hardware and software platform, into the CSR.

-After publicatian of this document, additional examples and sample data will be collected at the following GitHub repository {{SampleData}}:
+After publication of this document, additional examples and sample data will be collected at the following GitHub repository {{SampleData}}:

 https://github.com/lamps-wg/csr-attestation-examples